 As a side note, clover is not a weed.
 It is in fact very important for your lawn’s health, as it fixes nitrogen in the soil and gives many nutrients back to it.
 It’s also one of the few early spring plants from which bees can collect nectar.

-Treat your lawn in this way for a year or two and I assure you that it will look just as good as it did while chemically dependent, but it won’t contribute to fertilizer runoff, soil depletion, burning your cat’s or dog’s paws, skin irritations, breathing difficulties, or any number of nasty things that chemical applications can produce.
+After two seasons of organic lawn care, I assure you that it will look just as good as it did when chemically dependent, but it won’t contribute to fertilizer runoff, soil depletion, burning your cat’s or dog’s paws, skin irritations, breathing difficulties, or any number of nasty things that chemical applications can produce.

 You also won’t have to stick little yellow flags in your lawn warning people to not walk on it.
 Unless you want to.